iip-ecosphere/platform/platform/tools/impl.model/README.md

 # oktoflow platform: Setup for an implementation project.

 Project for the application model.
-It will generate a template project in ``gen/impl/templates`` that you can copy-import into Eclipse to implement the services..
+It will generate a template project in ``target/gen/impl/templates`` that you can copy-import into Eclipse to implement the services.
+Since version 0.7.1, this project contains a simple basic model (following the basic structures of `cfg` in `src/main/easy` in the project `configuration.configuration`).

 ##Typical steps
   * `mvn -U -P EasyGen generate-sources` to obtain the meta model